Table of Contents

 Using laser and LED light to stimulate the body’s healing mechanisms is now termed “photobiomodulation.”

-Laser therapy has been studied since the 1960s when a Hungarian surgeon named Endre Mester accidentally found that red lasers stimulated faster hair growth in mice.
+It was way back when that a Hungarian surgeon named Endre Mester accidentally found that red lasers stimulated faster hair growth in mice.

 Since then, over 4000 studies have been conducted on hundreds of conditions (nearly 400 studies were published in 2020 alone).